wmdanor/eslint-plugin-filename-consistency/README.md

 ## Enabling the plugin

-This plugin requires a version of `eslint>=1.0.0` to be installed as a peer dependency.

 Modify your `.eslintrc` file to load the plugin and enable the rules you want to use.

 ```json